DS-100/sp22/grad_proj/gradproject.md

 | 5/11                      | Presentation video due                      	| |
 | 5/13                      | Presentation video released (at discretion) 	| |

+**Late Policy:** You may submit the **final report** and the **presentation video** late with a 10% penalty to that portion of your project for each day it is late.
+You may submit up to two days late.
+Submission times are rounded up to the next day.
+That is, 2 minutes late = 1 day late.

 ## Deliverables and Grade Breakdown

 | Deliverable                          	| Weight 	|